 How to create a Product Roadmap

-Here's the process our team follows when creating a Product Roadmap for a new client:
+Here's the roadmap planning process our internal teams follow when creating a Product Roadmap for a new client

 - Define the business goals